-AccentHansen’s work will include the design and supply and installation of glass box, the design of which includes substantial steel work.
-Design, manufacturing and pre-assembly was undertaken in the factory before final assembly on site.
-The design had to take into account the limited weight bearing capability of the church floor and how to assemble it whilst the church continues to be used.
+AccentHansen’s work included the design and supply and installation of a glass box with substantial steelwork.
+Design, manufacture, and pre-assembly were completed in the factory before the final assembly on site.
+The installation plan had to consider the limited weight-bearing capability of the church floor and how to assemble it while the use of the church continued.

-One of the main challenges was glazing the roof, as this could not be done with a mini crane as the point loads were too great for the crypts below.
-To overcome this, the area had to be scaffolded out with ladder beams and access points along with handrails, and then a lifting beam installed in order to be able to lift the glass up and into position and bolted back to the steelwork.
+One of the main challenges was glazing the roof, as this could not be done with a mini crane as the point loads were too high for the crypts below.
+The area was scaffolded out with ladder beams and access points along with handrails to distribute the weight.
+A lifting beam was used to lift the glass into position and bolted back to the steelwork.

-The metal work had a Bronze metal antique finishing (BMA) applied to the bronze to give it its rich brown colour to match in with the furniture of the church.
+The metalwork had a Bronze metal antique finish (BMA) applied to the structure to give it a vibrant brown colour to match the other furniture of the church.